|Nutritional Guidelines (per serving)|

 Garnish with the lemon and/or lime wedge and celery stalk.

-How Strong is the Bloody Maria?
+How Strong Is the Bloody Maria?

 Mixed drinks like the Bloody Maria are difficult to pin down when it comes to their alcohol content.
 That's because you may pour six ounces of tomato juice and I may pour only four.
 Let's take the middle ground and assume we pour five ounces and pair that with an 80-proof tequila.

-In this case, the Bloody Maria would be around 5% ABV (10 proof).
+In this case, the Bloody Maria would be around 5 percent ABV (10 proof).
 That is a perfectly light cocktail, around the same strength as a single beer and that's why it's a great drink for brunch, happy hour or any time you want a casual sipper packed with vitamins and spice.